 Access to financing for adaptation initiatives and projects should include an analysis of environmental and climate risks, which will help reduce the risk of financial entities and the success of programmes and investments.
-In this sense, the development of the platform forclimate vulnerability and environmental risks (Component 2, Result 2.3), constitutes a support tool that will facilitate this type of analysis based on updated scientific information and projections based on scenarios validated by the IPPC.
+In this sense, the development of the platform for climate vulnerability and environmental risks (Component 2, Result 2.3), constitutes a support tool that will facilitate this type of analysis based on updated scientific information and projections based on scenarios validated by the IPPC.

-The grants program for CBOs and Municipalities will become a pilot that will generate many lessons that must be systematized to take them into account for their scaling up.
-The learning that this process will generate will be key to guiding actions of financial instruments such as FONACC and other instruments.
+The grants program for CBOs and Municipalities will become a pilot that will generate many lessons that must be systematized to takethem into account for their scaling up.
+The learning that this process will generate will be key to guiding actions of financial instruments such as FONAC and other instruments.
 The variability in precipitation patterns, the scarcity of water in the dry season and the rise in sea level are causing direct and indirect effects on ecosystems and livelihoods of coastal communities and municipalities that have limited capacities to manage financing and implementation of nature-based solutions.
-The establishment of the enabling conditions for FONACC will be key to its operationalization and even to facilitate the development of their first experiences of financing adaptation programmes that they could develop using and complementing the opportunities offered by the programme.
-The knowledge acquired will be important for escalating this financial mechanism according to the strategic plan designed with the support of this programme.
-The development of the microfinance scheme for the coastal marine sector will allow companies and cooperatives from other areas of the country to have opportunities for climate-smart strategic investments that allow them to improve their business models and develop value chains for their products.
+The establishment of the enabling conditions for FONAC will be key to its operationalization and even to facilitate the development of their first experiences of financing adaptation programmes thatthey could develop using and complementing the opportunities offered by the programme.
+The knowledge acquired will be important for escalating this financial marine sector will allow companies and cooperatives from other areas of the country to have opportunities for climate-smart strategic investments that allow them to improve their business models and develop value chains for their products.